-For all of the natural beauty of Australia, the high temperatures present some problems.
-Here’s everything you need to know about Bushfire Attack Ratings (BAL).
+For all the natural beauty of Australia, the high temperatures present some problems.
+Here is everything you need to know about Bushfire Attack Levels (BAL).
 Plus, what you need to keep in mind when building in wooded areas.

 Once it starts, a bushfire is difficult to stop.
 With so much fuel surrounding the flame, it spreads quickly.
 Anybody in the surrounding area is at immediate risk, as are any buildings near the fire.

-“The type of fire and fire weather conditions [during the Christmas Day fire] were well within the design limitations of the building standards,” Kate Cotter, the BBCA’s chief executive, said.
+“The type of fire and weather conditions during the Christmas Day fire were well within the design limitations of the building standards,” Kate Cotter, the BBCA’s chief executive, said.

 Stephen Kip, board member of the Australian Building Codes Board and fire safety engineer, said: “There is half a dozen design flaws in them”.